ATProtocol-Community/atprotocommunitywiki/wiki/explainers/identifiers/dual-identifiers.md

 In any communication protocol, it is a necessity to establish an identifier system for actors within the network.
 These unique identifiers are used to sign, authenticate, and validate data sent from a particular actor.

-As an example, if you are expecting an email from John, and you know his address is `john@gmail.com`, you would be able to determine an if email is truly from John by simply checking the email address of the sender.
+Let's use the SMTP email protocol as an example. if you are expecting an email from John, and you know his address is `john@gmail.com`, you would be able to determine an if email is truly from John by simply checking the email address of the sender.
 If the email instead came from `johnn@gmail.com` or `john@outlook.com`, you could determine with certainty that the email was not sent from John's email address.

 There is an inherent problem, however, in the use of clean, user-defined identifiers in mass-communication protocols, a problem you're likely familiar with if you've ever signed up for an email address: like all identifiers, email addresses must satisfy a **uniqueness constraint**.
 Therefore, within each domain, there can be one, and only one `john`.
 Indeed, because of this limitation, it is much more likely that John has an email address that looks something more like `john.doe.1974@gmail.com` or some variant therein.